-- Click the Select a Route on the Map tool and choose the route on the map.
+- Click the Select a Route on the Map tool and select the route on the map.

-Only routes that are part of the chosen line can be selected.
+Only routes that are part of the chosen line can be chosen.

 - Using the drop-down arrow, choose the units for station values.

-- In the From group, provide the Station number using one of these options to allot the From Measure for the event:
+- In the From section, provide the station number using one of the following options to allot the From measure for the event:

 - Click the Select a Location on the Map tool , and click a location on the selected route.
 The station number is derived from the route.